 If You Owe Tax You Can't Pay

-Many Americans find themselves in a position now where they need every cent of those unemployment checks for living expenses.
+Many Americans find themselves in a position where they still need every cent of those unemployment checks for living expenses.
 There’s no money left to send to the IRS for quarterly estimated tax payments.
-If that’s you, what should you do?
+You might still have options if this is the case.